-It is very common to have hip flexor pain.
-Your hip flexors are the deep muscles within the body which are responsible for bending at the waist and for raising your leg.
+Your hip flexors are the deeper muscles of the body which are responsible for bending at the waist and for raising your leg.
 The primary ones being the Psoas Major and the Iliacus.
 They are commonly referred to together as the Iliopsoas muscle.

 Unfortunately, most people have poorly conditioned hip flexor muscles and prefer to bend or lean with their lower back.
 This is further worsened when the hamstrings are both tight and short.

-There should be minimum movement between the natural curve of the spine with respect to the pelvis.
+There should be very little movement between the natural curve of the spine concerning the pelvis.
 This is to preserve the healthy distribution of weight on the lumbar discs.
 The discs which are most prone to injury are the discs closer in proximity to the pelvis (ex.
 L5-S1).

 PAIN FROM SITTING AND STANDING

 This leads to their tightening.
 Without exercise, they also become smaller in size.
-Exerting force (muscle contraction) on a muscle which is both tight, short and weak results in a cycle of pain that can be difficult to identify and overcome.
+Exerting force (muscle contraction) on a muscle which is both tight, short and weak results in an uncomfortable cycle that can be difficult to identify and overcome.

 EXERCISES FOR YOUR HIP FLEXORS